"Time management is a misnomer, the challenge is to manage ourselves." - Stephen Covey

 However, it's not always a bad thing.
 It's essential for peak performance.
 We grow by exerting energy in a meaningful direction, then renewing ourselves after a job well done.

-Developing our physical capacity is the most obvious example of this principle–pushing ourselves to the limit.
-When we work out, we tear our muscles.
+Developing our physical capacity is the most obvious example of this principle — when we work out, we tear our muscles.
 They then grow back stronger.